-A new dog can make your older dog’s golden years brighter and often can provide a spark to give him new energy.
+A second dog can make your older dog’s golden years brighter and often can provide a spark to give him new energy.
 Having two dogs can make your life easier as they amuse and entertain each other.

 Some, however, will not make joining their pack easy for the newbie!